-Reading Quizzes: 180 points
+Reading Quizzes: 250 points

-There will be a total of 12 reading quizzes (15 points each) throughout the semester.
-These are not designed to torture you, but rather make sure you are engaging with the assigned readings and textbook.
+There will be a total of 10 reading quizzes (25 points each) throughout the semester.
+These are not designed to torture you, but rather make sure you are engaging with the assigned readings.
+These will be firm

-Critical Reading Journal: 240 points
+Critical Reading Journal: 280 points

 In this class, you will keep a reading journal.
-For every assigned story, you will write a 1-page (about 300 words minimum) entry that is a critical response.
-"Critical response" means the entry should be written with an appropriate, scholarly tone and include evidence from the text (quoted) to support your ideas and arguments.
+For every assigned story, you will write a 1-page (about 300 words minimum) entry that is a critical response to the story.
+"Critical response' means the entry should be written with an appropriate, scholarly tone and include evidence from the text (quoted) to support your ideas and arguments.
 The response should not simply say "I liked this story" or "I didn't like this story."
+Go deeper than that.
+You can take whatever approach you like on this.
+For instance, if you are really interested in dialogue, that could be what you discuss in every entry.
+I am giving you freedom in your approach so you can find an angle that genuinely interests you.
+The entries will be evaluated based on the following criteria: demonstrated reading of the stories, critical thinking, depth of analysis, and engagement with the discussion of craft.
+Your analytical and critical skills are expected to improve over the course of the semester.
+You will upload responses to Canvas before the class it is due.
+By the end of the semester, you will have completed 28 entries (10 points each).
+This will satisfy the 6,000 word requirement.